marydavis/let-it-glow/README.md

   1. **1 RGB LED** - clear LED with 4 metal prongs (legs)
   1. **4 M-M wires (male to male)** - one for each leg of LED
   1. **3 x 220ohm resistors** - prevents too much power going to LED, which would burn out without them *(the stripes are important, they are used to show the value of ohms.
 Here is a neat [color code calculator](https://www.allaboutcircuits.com/tools/resistor-color-code-calculator/).
+     * Don't worry if you bend the resistors getting them out of their packaging, you will be bending them alot more shortly :)

   #### Images of Parts
+  This is what all the parts look like in their original packaging.

   All Packaged Parts:

   ![Packaged Parts](images/rgb-packaged-parts.jpg "Packaged Parts")

+  This is what the parts look like removed from packaging.

   Unpackaged New Parts: